braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/user_profiles/duplicate_users.md

 If you're satisfied with the results of your preview, select **Merge all duplicates**.

 {% alert warning %}
-Merged user profiles cannot be recovered after merging.
+Duplicate user profiles cannot be recovered after merging.
 {% endalert %}

 ![The "Manage Audience" page with "Merge all duplicates" highlighted.]()